kukuu/AGILITY/white-paper/architectural-solutions/cloud-computing/README.md

 ##### Handling Partial Failures

 Another issue you have to address when implementing an API Gateway is the problem of partial failure.
+You must design for faiure.
 This issue arises in all distributed systems whenever one service calls another service that is either responding slowly or is unavailable.

 The API Gateway should never block indefinitely waiting for a downstream service.
 However, how it handles the failure depends on the specific scenario and which service is failing.
 For example, if the recommendation service of the application is unresponsive in the product details scenario, the API Gateway should return the rest of the product details to the client since they are still useful to the user.
 The recommendations could either be empty or replaced by, for example, a hardwired top ten list.